Blackthorn: Plant profile

 Culinary uses and recipes with Sloes

-The bloom is edible and taste a bit like almonds.
+The bloom is edible and taste a bit like almonds when infused.

-Having said that, we are most interested in the sloes, the deep purple berries that start to ripen in early autumn.
-They are technically fruits and are the smallest and tartest of all the plum family.
+However it’s the Sloe that we are most interested in, which is the deep purple berry that start to ripen in early autumn.
+It’s technically a fruit and is the smallest and tartest of all the Plum family fruits.

-The fruit is too tart to eat raw, but is ideal to infuse alcoholic drinks; the flavoursome sloe gin is an old favourite but can be used to make pacharan or bargnolino.
-The fruit leftovers have been traditionally used to make sloe gin chocolates.
+Although it’s extremely tart to eat raw, the fruit is great when infused in alcoholic drinks.
+The flavoursome Sloe gin is an old favourite but can be used to make pacharan or bargnolino.
+The fruit leftovers have been traditionally used to make Sloe gin chocolates.